KS2 SATs Preparation: How to Help Year 6 Children Revise Maths at Home

 - The SATs take place in May, usually across a one week period (some schools call this ‘SATs week’)

-At the end of Year 6, your class teacher will use the results of the SATs and the work your child completed over the year to say whether they met the expected standard recommended by the National Curriculum.
+At the end of Year 6, class teachers will use the results of the SATs and the work children completed over the year to say whether they met the expected standard recommended by the National Curriculum.

 What do the scores mean?